-What will your salary and bonus be at Goldman Sachs in Singapore?
+What will your Goldman Sachs salary be in Singapore?

-Front-office IB analysts at Goldman in Singapore earn salaries of about S$115k on average, although that figure would vary according to whether they are first, second or third-year analysts.
+The approximate Glassdoor numbers suggest that analyst-level investment bankers at Goldman Sachs in Singapore can expect to earn annual salaries of around S$115k a year, although this would vary depending on whether they are first, second, or third-year analysts.